 Your employer is required to pay your super at least 4 times per year.
-Let's say you earn $90,000 and your employer needs to pay you $9,000 in super for the year.
-This would be broken down into 4 payments of $2,250 instead of the one lump sum payment.
-Basically, the super guarantee rate of 10% would be applied to your quarterly earnings of $22,500.
+Let's say you earn $100,000 and your employer needs to pay you $11,000 in super for the year.
+This would be broken down into 4 payments of $2,750 instead of the one lump sum payment.
+Employers can also choose to pay your super more frequently, such as monthly.

 How your super is invested